 Personally, I don’t like the word ‘Suicide’.
 I looked up the meaning on Wikipedia.
 ‘Suicide is the act of intentionally causing one’s own death.’

-I am writing this now because January to March see suicide rates increase.
+I am writing this now because from January to March suicide rates will increase.

 “In America alone, around forty-seven thousand individuals commit suicide per annum.
-Its equivalent to 4,7000 murders per year since killing oneself is also a murder.
+It’s equivalent to 4,7000 murders per year since killing oneself is also murder.
 Suicide ranks at the 10th biggest cause of death in the United States.”
 (1)

 ‘In 2018, there were 6,507 suicides registered in the UK, an age-standardised rate of 11.2 deaths per 100,000 population; the latest rate is significantly higher than that in 2017 and represents the first increase since 2013.’
 (2)